SpaceTeam/wiki-migration/README.md

 First copy `config-example.toml` to `config.toml` and edit the file (the comments will guide you).

-**TODO:** This is still a work in progress and the script is not yet fully implemented.
+Create a virtual environment with `python3 -m venv venv` and activate it with `source venv/bin/activate`.

+Now install all requirements with `pip install -r requirements.txt`.

+Finally run the script `python main.py`.